Stay motivated with these yoga tips

 Sleep: Aim for 7-9 hours of quality sleep per night.
 Sleep is when your muscles repair and grow.

 Rest Days: Your muscles need time to recover.
-Incorporate at least 1-2 rest days per week where you focus on active recovery (like walking or stretching).
+Incorporate 1-2 rest days per week, focusing on active recovery (e.g., walking or stretching).

-Muscle Soreness: A little soreness is normal, but if you're constantly sore or fatigued, it may be a sign you're overtraining or not recovering properly.
+Muscle Soreness: A little soreness is normal, but if you're constantly sore or fatigued, it may be a sign of overtraining or poor recovery.

 Gaining muscle takes time—months, even years.
 It requires consistency in training, nutrition, and recovery.